Investigating the Copper Content of Brass

 This sensor can function as a turbidimeter or colorimeter and is capable of measuring absorbance and transmittance at six different wavelengths.

-Measure intensity, absorbance, transmittance across the visible spectrum, and fluorescence at 405nm and 500nm.
+Measures intensity, absorbance, and transmittance across the visible spectrum.
+Includes fluorescent excitation at 405nm and 500nm.

 Many lab activities can be conducted with our Wireless, PASPORT, or even ScienceWorkshop sensors and equipment.
 For assistance with substituting compatible instruments, contact PASCO Technical Support.
 We're here to help.